 But what about breakfast?

-As you can see, you get quite a variety of foods throughout your trip, but how about for breakfast?
+As you can see, you get to try out quite a variety of foods in North Korea, but how about for breakfast?
 In the Yanggakdo hotel at least, Breakfast for western visitors is catered to their comforts.
 Like any hotel, you get a machine that makes toast and there is jam and butter available.
 Simultaneously, a live chef cooks eggs and makes omelettes.
 There is also yogurt available, as well as coffee to drink.
 So expect a basic breakfast with no fear of stepping into anything new.

 Conclusion: Be prepared to try new things!